fix8mt/uri/README.md

 </details>

 ## ii.
 Create a static uri
-Create a static URI from the supplied initializer list.
+Create a static URI with a maximum storage of 256 bytes, from the supplied initializer list.
 Print out the result and max storage.

 <details><summary><i>source</i></summary>
 <p>